Calibration of survey equipment

 EDM calibration processing software

 - Manual entry of raw observations will not be supported.
 Observation data must be uploaded in a Comma Separated Values (CSV) text file format.
-The Department strongly encourages electronic recording of observation data to the instrument wherever possible, to maximise efficiency and minimise transcription errors.
+The Department strongly encourages electronic recording of observation data wherever possible.
+Refer to the Medjil technical manual for the input file format.

 Also consider...